Patient and Public Involvement and Engagement

-CARS - Computer-Aided Risk Scores for sepsis
+CARSs - Implementing Computer-Aided Risk Score systems for mortality and sepsis

 Specifically, we have developed automated risk scores that provide clinicians with real time estimates of the patients’ risk of death and sepsis during their stay in hospital.